Aymaan-Ashhab-Ahmed/GalendARY/README.md

 4. From the build menu choose Build APKs
 5. When the dialog box pops up to indicate the completion of build, click locate
 6. You can copy the apk file to your android phone and install it by clicking on it
-     - Or you can run the app on an emulator from android studio
+     - Or you can run the app on an emulator from Android Studio

-[^1]: The name *GalendARY* is based on an inside joke.
+[^1]: The name *GalendARY* is based on a joke.
 [^2]: The servers are offline so features can no longer be accessed.